News

 The Bastard Sons of Dennis

-Congratulations to The Bastard Sons of Dennis!
-They enjoyed a particularly splendid month on the December 2022 chart, occupying four of the places.
-All four of their songs on the new chart come from their splendid Cosy Lube Turtle album.
+The Bastard Sons of Dennis enjoyed an excellent month on the March 2023 chart, with three of the ten available places.
+All three of the songs come from their splendid Cosy Lube Turtle album.

 Cosy Lube Turtle has been available on Bandcamp for some time.
 We recently released the Cosy Lube Turtle album to SoundCloud as well, and sent it away to a distributor for global distribution.
 More news on this will follow soon.